 14 If any man's work abide which he hath built thereupon, he shall receive a reward.

-The only "work" which will "abide" or remain after being tested by God's judgment, is that which pleases Him and has withstood His fire.
+The only "work" which will "abide" or remain after being tested by God's judgment is that which pleases Him and has withstood His fire.
 Note the mercy which is mingled with God's judgment in this statement by Paul.
 God is not in the business of holding grudges.
-For this implies if what an Israelite ends up producing isn't pleasing to Him, God's not going to use it against you later on, though you are not rewarded for it either.
-Notice, the only thing left over after the fires of God's judgment are only that for which we can be rewarded; the rest is burned it up.
+For this implies that if what an Israelite ends up producing isn't pleasing to Him, God won't use it against him later on, though he is not rewarded for it either.
+Notice, the only thing left over after the fires of God's judgment is only that for which we can be rewarded; the rest is burned it up.
 No matter how harsh and cruel a picture the world tries to paint of our God, we must never forget how gracious and merciful He is towards His people, even in judgment.

 From our perpective, there can be so many uncertainties.
 From Yahweh's perspective, there are no uncertainties.
 God knows what each of us are made of and exactly how much we can bear.
 Our focus must be on getting to where we look forward to His judgment rather than dreading it, by possessing an unquenchable yearning for His reward.